Advantage of pausing: parameter setting for quantum annealers: RESULTS

 \subsubsection{Optimizing $t_a$}

 Setting $|J_F|$ to its optimal for each ensemble (i.e. the same for all instances), we explore a range of annealing times.
 Generally, the shortest annealing time is optimal in terms of $T_S$, and it is likely that these short annealing times will be particularly beneficial in combination with a pause as discussed in Sec.~\ref{sec:discussion}.
 When optimizing $|J_F|$, we set $t_a = 1 \mu$s, which is the shortest allowed by the annealer.
-We chose this value based on previous work that found it to be optimal in terms of $T_S$.
+We choose this value based on previous work that found it to be optimal in terms of $T_S$.
 We expect that increasing $t_a$ leads to higher $p_{success}$, by giving the system a longer time to thermalize.
 However, it is in many cases found that the increase in $p_{success}$ is not sufficient to compensate the longer time required to arrive at a solution.
 That is, given a set amount of time, it is more beneficial to perform many short anneals than few longer ones.

-As seen in Fig.~\ref{fig:ta_optimal_all_problems}, the optimal $t_a$ is $\leq 1 \mu$s in most cases (we cannot probe the range $t_a < 1 \mu$s so it is not possible to pinpoint the actual value).
-For the BD-MST ensemble there is a local minimum at $t_a = 4 \mu$s with $T_S$ almost as good as that obtained at 1 $\mu$s.
-This effect is consistent even if we look at the instances individually; the low $T_S$ at 4 $\mu$s is not a result of some instances preferring a shorter $t_a$ and others a longer one, but instead of many of them having a curve similar to that of the ensemble.
+We indeed find that the optimal $t_a$ is $\leq 1 \mu$s in most cases (we cannot probe the range $t_a < 1 \mu$s so it is not possible to pinpoint the actual value).
+There is, however, some variation across problem classes, and nonmonotonic behavior of $T_S$ versus $t_a$, which we present in more detail in Appendix~\ref{appendix:ta_opt}.

-For GC, the three ensembles separated by size tell a more complete story.
-The best $T_S$ in the accessible range for $n=12$ is clearly at $t_a = 1 \mu$s, with longer times doing progressively worse.
-This holds true for $n=14$ as well, but a local minimum at 3 $\mu$s appears.
-And finally, at $n=16$, the minimum at 3 $\mu$s is the global one, with another one at 7 $\mu$s a close second.
-Both yield clearly better results than 1 $\mu$s, although it is possible that the true global minimum could be $< 1 \mu$s.
-Because these results were somewhat noisy, we increased the number of anneals and instances to get more reliable data.
-For all $n$, the data points for $t_a = 1$, 2 and 3 $\mu$s are obtained with 500 gauges instead of our standard 100, for a total of 250,000 anneals.
-In the case of $n=16$, 500 gauges were also used for the $t_a = 4 \mu$s point, and all the data points used 30 instances instead of the usual 20.
-Interestingly, with the introduction of a short pause ($t_p = 0.2 \mu$s) at a good location ($s_p = 0.4$, see Fig.~\ref{fig:sp_optimal_all_problems} for results through a range of $s_p$), $t_a = 1 \mu$s does better than either 3 or 7 $\mu$s for $n=16$ as well (although $T_S$ is improved by the pause for all $t_a$ tested).
+One case of particular interest is the GC $n=16$ ensemble: the minimum $T_S$ in this case is found at $t_a = 3 \mu$s (note that it is possible that the true global minimum is $< 1 \mu$s).
+Interestingly, with the introduction of a short pause ($t_p = 0.2 \mu$s) at a good location ($s_p = 0.4$, see Fig.~\ref{fig:sp_optimal_all_problems} for results through a range of $s_p$), $t_a = 1 \mu$s does better than the nonpause minimum at $t_a = 3 \mu$s (although $T_S$ is improved by the pause for all $t_a$ tested).
 This is shown in Fig.~\ref{fig:ta_optimal_gc_pause}.